Timeline of the Fukushima nuclear accident: Saturday, 26 March

 Fresh water becomes available again for use instead of seawater to top up reactor water levels.
 The fresh water is provided by two United States Navy barges holding a total of 2,280 metric tons of fresh water which were towed by the Japan Maritime Self-Defense Force from the United States Fleet Activities Yokosuka Naval Base to Fukushima.
 Radiation levels near the plant decline to a still relatively high 170 μSv/h.

 Sunday, 27 March

 Levels of "over 1000" and 750 mSv/h are reported from water within unit 2 (but outside the containment structure) and 3 respectively.
 Japan's Nuclear and Industrial Safety Agency indicate that "The level of radiation is greater than 1,000 millisieverts.
 It is certain that it comes from atomic fission ...
 But we are not sure how it came from the reactor."
 The high radiation levels cause delays for technicians working to restore the water cooling systems for the troubled reactors.
-USAF technicians at Yokota AB complete the fabrication of compatibility valves to allow the connection of deployed pump systems to the existing infrastructure at Fukushima.
+United States Air Force technicians at Yokota Air Base complete the fabrication of compatibility valves to allow the connection of deployed pump systems to the existing infrastructure at Fukushima.
 An aerial video recorded by a Ground Self-Defense Force helicopter reveals, according to NHK, the clearest and most detailed view of the damaged plant to date.
 Significant observations include: